Juanma Lillo: No trophies in 37 years but Man City's new No.2 is Guardiola's mentor | Goal.com

 Soon to be alongside him on the bench will be Juanma Lillo, a wandering journeyman whose 37-year career to date shows a long list of jobs and not a single title, major or minor.

-However, City's assistant-in-waiting is no footballing incompetent – on the contrary, Pep himself credits Lillo with making a vital contribution to his understanding of the game.
+However, City's new assistant is no footballing incompetent – on the contrary, Pep himself credits Lillo with making a vital contribution to his understanding of the game.

 Indeed, Lillo was nothing short of a trailblazer when he first took up coaching, getting his first break at the improbably young age of 17 with local club Amaroz Ke in his native Tolosa before achieving moderate success at a host of lower-league outfits.